top of page

 Chapel Loop at Pictured Rocks National Lakeshore in Michigan

-Getting down to the beach requires you to walk/scramble down this cool looking rope ladder.
+Getting to the beach involves scrambling down this fun rope ladder.

 Mosquito Beach along Chapel Loop at Pictured Rocks National Lakeshore in Michigan